-- 3.4.12 format.
-Of the form x.n, where x (conversion style) is a letter in $\{e, f, g\}$ , and n (precision) is an integer; this affects the way real numbers are printed: - If the conversion style is e, real numbers are printed in scientific format, always with an explicit exponent, e.g. 3.3 E-5. - In style f, real numbers are generally printed in fixed floating point format without exponent, e.g. 0.000033.
+- 3.4.13 format.
+Of the form x.n, where x (conversion style) is a letter in $\{e, f, g\}$, and n (precision) is an integer; this affects the way real numbers are printed: - If the conversion style is e, real numbers are printed in scientific format, always with an explicit exponent, e.g. 3.3 E-5. - In style f, real numbers are generally printed in fixed floating point format without exponent, e.g. 0.000033.
 A large real number, whose integer part is not well defined (not enough significant digits), is printed in style e.
 For instance 10.^100 known to ten significant digits is always printed in style e. - In style g, nonzero real numbers are printed in f format, except when their decimal exponent is < -4, in which case they are printed in e format.
 Real zeroes (of arbitrary exponent) are printed in e format.

-The precision n is the number of significant digits printed for real numbers, except if n < 0 where all the significant digits will be printed (initial default 28, or 38 for 64-bit machines).
+The precision n is the number of significant digits printed for real numbers, except if n < 0 where all the significant digits will be printed (initial default is 38 decimal digits).
 For more powerful formatting possibilities, see printf and strprintf.

-The default value is "g.28" and "g.38" on 32-bit and 64-bit machines, respectively.
+The default value is "g.38".

-3.4.13 graphcolormap.
+3.4.14 graphcolormap.
 A vector of colors, to be used by hi-res graphing routines.
 Its length is arbitrary, but it must contain at least 3 entries: the first 3 colors are used for background, frame/ticks and axes respectively.
 All colors in the colormap may be freely used in plotcolor calls.